Adult Fiction & Non-Fiction Book Reviews by Roundtable Reviews

 Note to Readers

 Roundtable Reviews receives many galley and ARC copies for review.
-Please understand that the finished product may differ from the copies we have reviewed.
+Please understand that the finished copy may differ from the copies we have reviewed.

 I have not received any compensation for writing this post.
 I have no material connection to the brands, products, or services that I have mentioned.
 I am disclosing this in accordance with the Federal Trade Commission’s 16 CFR, Part 255: “Guides Concerning the Use of Endorsements and Testimonials in Advertising.”